The Side Hustler’s Guide to Burnout Prevention

 So what can you do to prevent side hustle stress?

-Be aware of the symptoms of burnout as soon as they start and manage the following 7 steps to keep your body healthy and your brain productive so you can manage your side hustle like a boss.
+Be aware of the symptoms of burnout as soon as they start and manage the following 7 steps to keep your body healthy and your brain productive.

-Does the work you do in your side hustle business reflect your most favored and confident skill set?
+Does the work you do in your business reflect your most favored and confident skill set?

 Do you love meeting and talking with new people?
 Why aren’t you driving for Uber or Lyft?

 Do you love dogs and kids?
 Why not start a dog walking business in your neighborhood or babysit for your friends and neighbors.
 You can get on with a platform like Rover.com or just get to know your neighbors and start your own small business walking dogs.

 Do you create trinkets, artwork, or physical products?
 Why not open an Etsy store?

-I love to write, learn, and teach so naturally blogging and researching online is my side hustle.
-It complements my skills as a lifelong learner.
+I love to write, learn, and teach so naturally, blogging and researching online is my side hustle.
+It complements my skills as an instructor (my former day job).

 Pick a side hustle that uses your natural skills, so you’ll enjoy doing it.

-A side hustle means more demands on your precious time.
-Just because you have a business, doesn’t mean you get extra hours in a day.
+Managing a a business on the side means more demands on your precious time.
+Just because you have a side hustle, doesn’t mean you get extra hours in a day.

 You still get 24 hours, 8 of which you need to sleep, and another 8 is required for your day job.
 So budget your time wisely.

-Set a schedule around your most productive periods
+Set a schedule around your most productive time of day

 Are you a lark and love early mornings?
 Schedule your most important work at the beginning of the day.
-Things are in reverse if you’re a night owl and love late nights.
+Things are in reverse if you’re a night owl and love being up late.